MicrochipTech/TB3216_Getting_Started_with_USART/README.md

 (TB3216) ATmega4809 USART Examples
 ===

-This repository contains examples of bare metal source code for USART as described in TB3216 document from Microchip.
+This repository contains examples of bare metal source code for USART as described in [Getting Started with USART](http://ww1.microchip.com/downloads/en/DeviceDoc/Getting-Started-with-USART-90003216A.pdf) document from Microchip.
 The repository contains an Atmel Studio Solution with multiple projects inside.
 Make sure you have the necessary tools:
 1. ATmega4809 device (recommended is evaluation board ATmega4809 X-plained PRO)
 2. Atmel Studio